The Black-Scholes Equation in Presence of Arbitrage: Abstract

 \section{Abstract}

 We apply Geometric Arbitrage Theory to obtain results in Mathematical Finance, which do not need stochastic differential geometry in their formulation.
-First, for a generic market dynamics given by a multidimensional It\^{o}'s process we specify and prove the equivalence between (NFLVR) and expected utility maximization.
-As a by-product we provide a geometric characterization of the (NUPBR) condition given by the zero curvature (ZC) condition.
-Finally, we extend the Black-Scholes PDE to markets allowing arbitrage.\\\\ Keywords: NFLVR, NUPBR, Geometric Arbitrage Theory, Non linear Black Scholes PDE
+First, for generic market dynamics given by a subclass of multidimensional It\^{o} processes we specify and prove the equivalence between No-Free-Lunch-with-Vanishing-Risk (NFLVR) and expected utility maximization.
+As a by-product we provide a geometric characterization of the No-Unbounded-Profit-with-Bounded-Risk (NUPBR) condition given by the zero curvature (ZC) condition for this subclass of It\^{o} processes.
+Finally, we extend the Black-Scholes partial differential equation to markets allowing arbitrage.\\\\ \text{Keywords: NFLVR, NUPBR, Geometric Arbitrage Theory, Non linear Black Scholes PDE}\\\\ \text{AMS: 91G80, 53C07}